wso2/docs-is/en/docs/using-wso2-identity-server/kerberos-security.md

 ### Adding Service Principals

-In order to configure a service principal, you must first register a service provider for inbound authentication .
+In order to configure a service principal, you must first [register a service provider for inbound authentication](../../using-wso2-identity-server/configuring-inbound-authentication-for-a-service-provider).

 1. Expand the **Kerberos KDC** and click **Configure**.
 2. Specify the required information on the "Add Service Principal"